simonfei123/EEG-To-Text-Replication/README.md

 note: new metrics used torchmetrics, which may be different from original one. results and metrics are in ./results folder

 **as for my implementation, input noise can get higher or equal scores on bleu, which means the decoding is not effective!**
+We strongly suggest everyone when doing brain decoding text, you should compare your results with input noise!
 *results*

 | noise as input | teacher-forcing | bleu-1 | rouge-1f |